Almost coherent modules and almost coherent sheaves

 For the rest of the section, we fix a $p$-adic algebraically closed field $C$ with its rank-$1$ valuation ring $\O_C$, maximal ideal $\m\subset \O_C$, and a good pseudo-uniformizer $\varpi\in \O_C$ (see Definition~\ref{defn:good-unifor}).
 We always do almost mathematics with respect to the ideal $\m$ in this section.
 If we need to consider a more general non-archimedean field, we denote it by $K$.

-One non-trivial consequence of Theorem~\ref{thm:main-thm-integral} is that $v$ cohomology groups of ${\O}_{X^\diam}^+$-vector bundles have bounded $p$-torsion.
+The first non-trivial consequence of Theorem~\ref{thm:main-thm-integral} is that the $v$-cohomology groups of ${\O}_{X^\diam}^+$-vector bundles have bounded $p$-torsion.

-\begin{lemma} Let $K$ be a $p$-adic perfectoid field, $\X=\Spf A_0$ an affine admissible formal $\O_K$-scheme the adic generic fiber $X$, and $\cal{E}$ an $\O_{X^\diam}^+$-vector bundle.
+\begin{lemma} Let $K$ be a $p$-adic perfectoid field, let $\X=\Spf A_0$ be an affine admissible formal $\O_K$-scheme with adic generic fiber $X$, and let $\cal{E}$ be an $\O_{X^\diam}^+$-vector bundle.
 Then the cohomology groups $\rm{H}^i(X^\diam_v, \cal{E})$ are almost finitely presented over $A_0$.
 In particular, they are $p$-adically complete and have bounded torsion $p^{\infty}$-torsion. \end{lemma} \begin{proof} This is a straightforward consequence of Theorem~\ref{thm:main-thm-integral}, Lemma~\ref{bounded-torsion} and Lemma~\ref{completion-finitely-generated}. \end{proof}

-\begin{rmk} Lemma~\ref{lemma:small-torsion} implies that $v$ cohomology groups of $\O_{X^\diam}^+$ behave pretty differently from analytic cohomology groups of $\O_X^+$.
-Indeed, see \cite[Remark 9.3.4]{Bhatt-notes} (that can be easily adapted to the $p$-adic situation) for an example of an affinoid with unbounded $p$-torsion in $\rm{H}^1_{\rm{an}}(X, \O_X^+)$. \end{rmk}
+\begin{rmk} Lemma~\ref{lemma:small-torsion} implies that the $v$ cohomology groups of $\O_{X^\diam}^+$ behave pretty differently from the analytic cohomology groups of $\O_X^+$.
+Indeed, see \cite[Remark 9.3.4]{Bhatt-notes} (that can be easily adapted to the $p$-adic situation) for an example of an affinoid rigid-analytic variety with unbounded $p$-torsion in $\rm{H}^1_{\rm{an}}(X, \O_X^+)$. \end{rmk}